 Choosing A Flow Monitor

-With the current installed base of flow monitors getting older and the availability of parts and support getting scarce, many users are looking for a replacement in the next few years.
-Replacing your existing flow monitor with a different type, or upgrading the existing system becomes a decision worth weighing.
+With the current installed base of Flow Monitors getting older and the availability of parts and support getting scarce, many users are looking for a replacement in the next few years.
+Replacing your existing Flow Monitor with a different type, or upgrading the existing system becomes a decision worth weighing.

-S-type pitot tube systems utilize a pitot tube assembly like the one shown.
+Type-S Pitot Tubes systems utilize a pitot tube assembly like the one shown.
 Pressure differential (DP) is measured by subtracting the low-pressure reading from the high-pressure reading.
 Temperature and this DP are used in the Bernoulli equation to calculate velocity.
 Flow is calculated by multiplying velocity by the cross-sectional area of the stack or duct.

 There are many advantages to this method of flow measurement: